The Top Skills To Put on a Resume: Examples and Guide

 It depends on how many you have.
 If a certification or course is directly relevant to the job, you can include it in your Skills section under a subheading like “Tools & Certifications.”
 If you have several, it’s better to create a separate section, so your skills list stays clear and focused.

-Many ATS systems can’t read unusual headers or visuals.
-Stick to a standard heading like “Skills” and use clean text formatting.
+Yes, potentially.
+Many ATS systems can’t read icons, tables, or charts.
+Stick to simple formatting.
+Try using a standard heading like “Skills” and use clean text formatting.
 Avoid icons, graphics, or tables for this section to make sure your skills are picked up correctly and don’t get missed by automated systems.